mkirkpat/cv/index.md

 -	Instilling agile ways of working across digital team
 -	Leading on digital strategy and implementing associated policies
 -	Representing the communications/brand portfolio
--	Management of external supplier relationships ensuring value-for-money and timely project delivery
+-	Management of external supplier relationships
 -	Management of Digital Project Board to ensure strategic issues are addressed and senior buy-in secured
 -	Leadership for team members - professional development, hiring